 If you only have a short stopover, consider whether going outside the airport is worth it.
 In general, leaving the airport necessitates at least a 9-hour layover, though this varies by airport.
-Consider the following factors when determining the amount of time you’ll need for a layover.
+Consider the following factors when determining the time you’ll need for a layover.

 See Related: Best Travel Backpacks

 Will You Have To Go Through The Immigration Process?